hosseinmoein/Leopard/README.md

    2. The second parameter is a callable reference.
    3. The next parameter(s) is a variadic list of parameters matching your callable parameter list.
    4. `dispatch()` returns a `std::future` of the type of your callable return type.
 4. You can call `run_task()`.
 If the pool is not shutdown and there is a pending task in the queue, it runs it on the calling thread synchronously.
 It returns _true_, if a task was executed, otherwise _false_.
-The return value of the task could be obtained from the original _future_ object when it was dispatched.
+The return value of the task could be obtained from the original _future_ object when it was dispatched. **NOTE**: A _false_ return from `run_task()` does not necessarily mean there were no tasks in thread pool queue.
+It might be that `run_task()` just encountered one of the thread pool internal maintenance tasks which it ignored and returned _false_.
 5. At any point you can add/subtract threads to/from the pool.
 6. At any point you can query the ThreadPool for available or capacity threads, by calling `available_threads()` or `capacity_threads()`.
 7. At any point you can query the ThreadPool for number of tasks currently waiting in the queue by calling `pending_tasks()`.